sandi-hermawan01/gemini-test/README.md

 - Text to Text - use gemini-pro
 - Image to Text - use gemini-pro-vision

+## Conclusion
+Gemini-Ai's response is quite fast.
+On Text to Text I didn't find any miss answers, but in Image to Text I tried to predict an image of seven spices and only six were detected.
+Google Ai Studio provides 60 queries per minute for free, I think this is not bad for a small application.

 ## How to use

 - clone